Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Your best employees can leave at any moment.

-“If there is a plan for internal headcount reduction, and you’ve said there’s not, that’s really not a good look,” Olsson said.
-“And so, the employees that are even not affected will look at that leader and think, ‘Well, I no longer trust you.’”
+“If there is a plan for internal headcount reduction, and you’ve said there’s not, that’s really not a good look,” Olsson cautioned.
+“And so, the employees [who aren’t even] affected will look at that leader and think, ‘Well, I no longer trust you.'”

 Company culture is at risk.